CHOOSE A METAL COLOUR FOR YOUR SKIN TONE

 SETTING SHAPES AND YOUR STYLE

 The setting and the centre stone are what your engagement ring is all about, so it’s important to get these key aspects right.
 This is where the difference between traditional and contemporary design is more noticeable.
-Pared back, minimalist lines and curves allow the stone to do all the talking, making for a truly striking piece, no matter how simple the design is.
+Pared back, minimalist lines and curves allow the stone to do all the talking, making for a truly striking piece, no matter how simple the design.

 Many engagement rings have round centre stones, which are beautiful, but there are other alternatives.
 Try rings on to see what works well on your hands – for example: